 Intellectual property is probably the single biggest asset that can be challenged in court or harm a company aside from actions taken by the officers of the organization when an intellectual property issue arises that may affect the public good.
 Ecology Crossroads takes Intellectual Property (IP) very seriously, intellectual property is our biggest asset we have successfully defended the promotion of Arbor Day, Earth Day, the Goodwill Ambassador Title and the Kentucky Colonel (Officer and Commission) in Federal Court as common-law trademarks in the public domain (using history).
 Intellectual property includes business names, copyrights, patents, the generic use of terms in an official capacity, trade names, trademarks, and trade dress; it includes slogans, ideas, designs, colors and more.
 Intellectual property ownership defines goodwill and rights to use a term or idea from the public domain.

 Ecology Crossroads Cooperative Foundation

-The Ecology Crossroads Mark is the combination of the words "ECOLOGY" + "CROSS-ROADS" understanding the metaphorical imperative of "a time and place of a transitional change from our current ecological state or for ecology itself, at the root of life-sciences."
+The Ecology Crossroads Mark or Name is the combination of the words "ECOLOGY" + "CROSS-ROADS" understanding the metaphorical imperative of "a time and place of a transitional change from our current ecological state or for ecology itself, at the root of life-sciences."
 We consider ECOLOGY CROSSROADS our common-law trademark and copyright on a global scale, the term "Ecology Crossroads" appeared in over 250 newspapers across the United States from 1994 until 2001.